cypress-io/circleci-orb/docs/examples.md

 ## using-node14

 Runs all Cypress tests on Node 14 image by specifying `executor` name.
-There are several executors included with this orb, and you can use your own executor, see "custom-executor" example.
+There are [several executors included](https://circleci.com/developer/orbs/orb/cypress-io/cypress#executors) with this orb or you can use your own executor, such as a Docker image from [cypress-docker-images](https://github.com/cypress-io/cypress-docker-images).
+See [custom-executor](#custom-executor) example.

 ```yaml
 version: 2.1